FAQs for web design, SEO, hosting, etc

 Can I have my own business email address? ⇨

-If that means having an email address based on your domain name, sure.
+If you're asking if you can have an email address based on your domain name, sure.

-The general feeling is that an email address based on your domain name looks more professional that, say, a Hotmail, Yahoo or Gmail email address.
+The general feeling is that an email address based on your domain name looks more professional than, say, a Hotmail, Yahoo or Gmail email address.

 What looks more professional to you?